padok-team/dojo-guestbook/README.md

 That's why it is essential that:

 - You experiment and try things that may break.
-Don't simply copy paste everything from StackOverflow until it passes the test !
+Don't simply copy paste everything from StackOverflow or your favorite LLM until it passes the test !
 - But also keep focus on your goal: have a working application, piece by piece.
 Don't block at the start for a detail.
 - To keep moving or learn more, please _andon_!
 It means then whenever you have a question, a doubt, a feedback, call someone from the staff, we'll love to help you.